 There have been significant reforms in Australia over the past 5 years recognising the rights of older lesbian, gay, bisexual, transgender and intersex people.
 There are great resources available and many of these have come from Val's Cafe, a project promoting the health and wellbeing of older LGBTI Australians.
 Val's Cafe was established in 2009 by Catherine Barrett and has a fantastic website of resources (see valscafe.org.au).
 In 2016 Catherine Barrett also established Alice's Garage, a network and blog to empower older LGBTI Australians.

-On this page we share a dozen of the key resources relating to older LGBTI Australians.
+On this page we share key resources relating to LGBTI Elders in Australia.
 We provide a brief overview and then links to the resource.
-Many of the resources are located on the Val's Cafe website and we encourage you to have a look.

 Aboriginal LGBTI Elders